-From 1955, Japanese coastal whaling operations recorded Bryde's whales as 'southern sei', following the Omura et al. (1952) description of the distinction.
+From 1955, Japanese coastal whaling operations recorded Bryde's whales as 'southern sei', following Omura's (1952) description of the distinction.
 The term 'southern sei' was gradually replaced by 'Bryde's whale' during the 1960s.
 The data submitted to the BIWS contained some Bryde's whales from 1962, but the Bryde's proportion is known to be incomplete up to 1968.
 In view of this, the catch series developed for the Bryde's whale assessment (Allison, 2008) was instead taken from the NP forms and from Japanese catch statistics by land-station, company and area for the 1955-67 period.
 An approximate division of pre-1955 catches into sei and Bryde's whales had been made by extrapolating the catch with known species breakdown to other years based on location and month.

-Mizroch reported that she had, in consultation with Ohsumi in 2012, examined a sample of company logbooks, and found that the southern/northern sei breakdown differed substantially from the sei/Bryde's breakdown submitted to BIWS in some years.
-For example, in 1962 the total of 1,229 sei/Bryde's whales was split 1,063/166 in the BIWS data but 725/504 in the logbooks.
+Mizroch, in consultation with Ohsumi examined in 2012 a sample of company logbooks, and found that the southern/northern sei breakdown differed substantially from the sei/Bryde's breakdown submitted to BIWS in some years.
+For example, in 1962 the total of 1,229 sei/Bryde's whales was split 1063/166 in the BIWS data but 725/504 in the logbooks.